RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 Transparency

-I recommend you check out [haveibeenpwned.com](https://haveibeenpwned.com/) to see if any of your account details are in any hacked/leaked data dumps.
+I recommend you check out [haveibeenpwned.com](https://haveibeenpwned.com/) to see if any of your account details have been compromised.

+#### Local Networks

-A local network can be network of computers in your home.
+A local network is a network of computers.
 AN internet, not THE internet.

-### Why should I care?

-Well.

 ## ATLIN